DaleMargel/Web-Survey/Design/Domain.md

 # Domain Model
 Before we can do anything, we must know what the application does.

 The domain model is the underlying model that the application emulates.
-A school system will contain (abstractions of) things like students, classrooms, etc. A bankng system will contain account and transactions.
+A school system will contain (abstractions of) things like students, classrooms, etc. A banking system will contain account and transactions.

 Why do we need this?

-Many systems are built without a domian model.
+Many systems are built without a domain model.
 They work fine for a while, but over time disorder creeps in.
 With no blueprint to follow, growth is chaotic and the application becomes harder to maintain.
-A domain model keeps the code focused on requred features and minimizes the code needed to implement those features.
+A domain model keeps the code focused on required features and minimizes the code needed to implement those features.

 There are many ways to do this, but all of them are a form of "divide and conquer".
 The model does not need to be comprehensive, just enough to make sure you start on the right track.